siddartha999/cheesy-jokes/README.md

 This app renders jokes from https://icanhazdadjoke.com.

-Only a single joke is retrieved per request, which might not always be unique.
-This app tackles that issue with the help of business logic that tackles the issue.

 Jokes can be up-voted and down-voted, the corresponding emoji changes w.r.t no.of votes.

 10 unique Jokes will be generated on clicking 'New Jokes' button.

+Only a single joke will be retrieved per request, which might not always be unique.
+Therefore, business logic is maintained to retrieve 10 unique jokes per click.

 https://user-images.githubusercontent.com/37662337/83343543-8343f400-a319-11ea-8016-7d363206f1e9.png